Julieta-VC/julieta-vc.github.io/_pages/research.md

 1. Women’s Movements, Identity and Appeals: How to Motivate Participation?
 2. Fouls at Home: Football-Induced Domestic Violence and Female Activism
+3. Political Life Cycles and Dispute Onset (with Alastair Smith)

 WORK IN PROGRESS